Day Tours from Antigua Guatemala

-Below we share information about archaeological sites that you can easily visit from Antigua Guatemala.
+Below we share information about archaeological sites that you can easily visit in day tours from Antigua Guatemala.
 You can make excursions during the day and comfortably returning to your accommodation in the colonial city of Antigua Guatemala if your preference is not to change the hotel.

 These destinations are located in open spaces that comply with the global health organization’s guidelines and the Guatemalan authorities concerning COVID -19.

 The routes to reach these important Mayan sites are beautiful scenarios that you can freeze in photographs.
 Different indigenous groups still celebrate ceremonies in these sacred sites, and there is the possibility of finding some ritual.

 These cultural adventures are operated privately, giving you the security that the moment we are living needs.
 This modality also offers the flexibility to adapt to your needs.

 Utatlan – Gumarcaa’j

 This city was the last capital of Reyno Quiche, located in the Quiche department, 20 kilometers from the famous Chichicastenango market and 126 kilometers from Antigua Guatemala.

 King Gucumatz founded the city of Utatlan after the year 1250.
 The site consists of three architectural complexes separated by ravines, and each complex represents different powerful groups connected through roads.
 The complexes are located in defensive positions and feature a square, two temples with two steps and ball game, low platforms, and a circular shape structure.
 Documents indicate that temples were dedicated to the deity of heaven, Tohil, and to the goddess of the moon Awilix.